J-B-Putter/SP-Request-Website-T3/docs/4-review.md

 Replace these words with a brief review of how the project went in terms of:
 - What went well?
-    I did get most of the basic functionality done.
+    I did get the basic functionality done and everything works as intended most of the time.
 - What didn't go so well?
     I did not get time to work on aesthetics and some basic functions are still faulty and incomplete.
 - How did the testing/trialling impact the final system?
-    I did not do any specific testing since the basic functionalities are still incomplete.
+    I did not do any specific testing due to a lack of time.
 - What would you do differently if you could?
     If I had the ability to work on my project after school hours, I would have used it to crate a better product.